 Same in recruitment.

-The key contributors are – the Three Ss – Speed (94 percent), Seamlessness (92 percent) and a Sense of Control (92 percent), combined with an individualised experience (83 percent).
+The key contributors are – the Three S’s – Speed (94%), Seamlessness (92%) and a Sense of Control (92%).
+Combine that with an individualised experience (83%) and you’ll have a winning strategy.

-Time to review your candidate experience through a consumer lense?
+Is it time to review your candidate experience through a consumer lens?